leohubert/nginx-plex-auth-server/README.md

 - The redirect URL is captured from the nginx `error_page` directive
 - After successful login, users are sent back to where they originally wanted to go
-- If no redirect URL is provided, users are sent to `/` (the welcome page)
+- If no redirect URL is provided, users remain on the home page
-- The welcome page shows login status and provides quick access to login/logout
+- Session cookies are HttpOnly and SameSite=Lax for security

 ### Nginx Configuration for OAuth